 The Alps are the birthplace of modern alpinism and are filled with European culture that changes from valley to valley.
-The world famous Haute Route ski trip connects the mountain towns of Chamonix and Zermatt by a series of high glaciers and passes broken by beautiful mountain towns.
-This is an extended version of the Haute Route in which we will visit out of the way monasteries, quiet villages and alpine huts off the beaten path.
+The world famous Haute Route ski tour connects the mountain towns of Chamonix and Zermatt by a series of high glaciers and passes broken by beautiful mountain towns.
+This spring ski package is an extended version of the Haute Route in which we will visit out of the way monasteries, quiet villages and alpine huts off the beaten path.

 Join us as we ski through France, Italy and Switzerland enjoying excellent skiing, views and European mountain culture.

 Day 1: We will meet at 1:00 pm at our hotel (included in price) in the town of Argentiere (10 min from Chamonix).
 This will allow us to check in, check equipment and prepare for the start of the trip.